-- Langafel CE Primary recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS - Langafel CE Primary has appropriate mobile and smart technology and image use policies within the online safety policy, which are shared and understood by all members of the community.
-These policies can be found. in the staff room staff shared area and website
+- Langafel CE Primary recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities. - In accordance with KCSIE and EYFS Langafel CE Primary has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found in the shared drive